 Our default view of marketing campaigns and their bold assertions - that a household or beauty product is good for us - should be one of scepticism.
 We know the ulterior motives behind these campaigns, but we allow them to seduce us anyway.
 We need to wake up and resist.

-My different approach was to start my own household and cosmetics DIY based on natural, toxic-free and biodegradable ingredients.
+My different approach was to start my own household and cosmetics DIY based on natural, toxin-free and biodegradable ingredients.

 It has been a long journey.
 Over the last five years I have studied the subject-matter intensively, reading myriad books and blogs from reputable sources and experimenting with scores of recipes.
 Some time ago, I took a bachelor's degree in philosophy, an ideal grounding for the analytical way in which I now pursue my interests - I love the process of examining a problem in search of the truth.
 For that reason, whenever I undertake research my priority is to identify trustworthy sources.
 Obviously, the web today is full of tips and tutorials of questionable value, and it's a challenge to find the right path: a classic case concerns sodium bicarbonate, which is a useful compound, certainly, but one quite wrongly recommended as a softener or limescale remover.

 Now I feel confident enough to share my knowledge with you: on this website and in my book you will find everything that you need to make your home a healthier place to live in.I hope you find your own right path.
 Always remember...

 THE JOURNEY OF A THOUSAND MILES BEGINS WITH ONE STEP (Lao Tzu)"

 "Our DIY journey was not easy - it required a lot of commitment, time and passion for managing all the challenges we faced, especially at the beginning.